-The burden of student loan debt alone is outpacing both credit card debt and home equity debt in the U.S., sitting at a horrifying $1.4 trillion, according to the Department of Education.
+The burden of student loan debt alone is outpacing both credit card debt and home equity debt in the U.S., sitting at a horrifying $1.6 trillion, according to the Washington Post.
 But consumer debt is still the clear front-runner.

 With outstanding loans informing the economic reality of so many families, and with so many individuals facing amounts that seem impossible to pay off, it’s not surprising that our debt problem has, in turn, manufactured a mental health problem.

 There is a direct link between indebtedness and psychological well-being, according to a study published in the Proceedings of the National Academy of Sciences.

 In a personal capacity, I myself never made the direct link between depression and debt until quite recently.
 I guess I was just unwilling to wrap my mind around the idea that someone would commit suicide over debt.
 But after a series of events two years ago, I could no longer lie to myself.
 One of my coworkers took his own life because of debt.

 As an office community, we were devastated.
 We couldn’t figure out what led him to this decision to commit suicide.

 But as we packed up his belongings, we found a wad of “final notice” letters from an electrical company.
 The total cost was nearly $3,000.
 We also found a printout of the Blue Book value of his newly purchased BMW.
 The car, we discovered, had been traded in for a Honda before he died.

 Suicide Over Debt: When Finances Become Personal

 Finally, we found a sticky note.
 He’d scrawled the book title The Number, a few calculations, and a seven-figure number circled.